Introduction: Star Finder

 Step 5: Part List and Schematic

-- An Arduino pro mini, or clone.
-Make sure the processor is a 328P version;
+- An Arduino pro mini, or clone, see below;

 - A LiPo battery, i.e. an old phone battery;